-Business tax benefit period is the 10 tax years beginning with the tax year the QEZE is first certified (see new business definition below for exception for QEZEs that are identical in ownership and operation).
+Business tax benefit period for QEZEs first certified on or after April 1, 2005, is the 10 tax years beginning with the tax year the QEZE is first certified (see new business definition below for exception for QEZEs that are identical in ownership and operation).
+The business tax benefit period is 15 years for a QEZE that was first certified between August 1, 2002, and March 31, 2005, whose operations are conducted on real property subject to a brownfield site cleanup agreement executed prior to January 1, 2006.